Zhongy1/Composastructure/README.md

 ### 2.2: Liqid API (Composastructure as wrapper)

 Because Composastructure is built on Liqid's API, almost all of its endpoints are also available for use.
 Liqid's REST endpoints are wrapped in functions that return only the needed data instead of the entire http response.
+There is too much to describe, but here are some important things to know.